The Corner Country & The Darling River

 Tibooburra, once known as The Granites, is the undisputed "Capital of the Corner Country", the most remote township in New South Wales, and the ultimate destination of those travelling to the Corner Country and beyond.
 Its modern service station and caravan park, store, and two traditional hotels each service both the local community and travellers alike.

-Tibooburra is also the home of the headquarters for Sturt National Park, as well as a Keeping Place of local Indigenous artefacts.
+Tibooburra is also the home of the headquarters for Sturt National Park, as well as a Keeping Place of local Indigenous artifacts.

 Milparinka, 40 kilometres to the south of Tibooburra, is something of an enigma, a town that thrived during the 1890s but gradually declined as the prospect of growing wealthy from gold discovery also declined.
 Set on the banks of Sturt's Evelyn Creek its heritage value is outstanding.
 The Albert (Milparinka) Hotel and the beautifully restored sandstone Courthouse and police station complex complement each other.
 A volunteer-run Visitor Information Centre and local history interpretive museum operates from March through to October.

-The magnificent and majestic Darling River, with its primary source on Queensland's Darling Downs, meanders its way south west through Outback NSW onto its confluence with the Murray River at Wentworth on the NSW/Victorian border before flowing as one through South Australian and onto Lake Alexandrina.
+The magnificent Darling River, with its primary source on Queensland's Darling Downs, meanders south west through Outback NSW onto its confluence with the Murray River at Wentworth before flowing as one through South Australian into Lake Alexandrina.

 Part of the Murray Darling Basin, which covers 1,061,469 square kilometres (14% of the total area of Australia), the Darling River is Australia's longest river flowing 2,739 km.